gfurtadoalmeida/esp32-project-template/README.md

     * [test.c](/components/component_name/test/test.c):
       * Add your tests.

+## Development Guidelines

+* The code must run on any ESP32+ hardware.
+* Create tests for every new functionality.

 ## Building 🔨

+### Requirements

+* [CMake](https://cmake.org/): 3.5+, must be on PATH environment variable.
+* [ESP-IDF](https://github.com/espressif/esp-idf): use the the last stable one.

 ### On VS Code

+It's highly recommended to install the official [ESP-IDF Extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension), for a better experience.

 ```ctrl+shif+b``` or ```ctrl+shif+p -> Task: Run Task -> Build```